Quantifying Local Specialization in Deep Neural Networks: Introduction

 \section{Introduction}

-Modularity is a common property of complex systems, both natural and artificial \citep{clune2013evolutionary, baldwin2000design, booch2007object}.
-It carries advantages including intelligibility and adaptivity.
-In particular, modularity implies that the structure of a system conveys information about its functionality.
-This leads us to the following definition: a neural network is modular to the extent that parts of its computational graph (structure) can be represented as performing some comprehensible subtask relevant to the overall task (functionality).
-We call these parts \emph{modules}.
+Modularity is a common property of complex systems, both natural and artificial~\citep{clune2013evolutionary, baldwin2000design, booch2007object}.
+The ability for a system to separate different sub-tasks into distinct architectural components has benefits such as intelligibility and adaptivity.
+Therefore, it would be valuable to determine the extent to which neural networks are \emph{locally specialized}: that is, how much their functionality can be abstracted into comprehensible sub-tasks, each localized to different groups of neurons.
+Existing work~\citep{filan2021clusterability} has produced methods of partitioning a network into connected groups of neurons.
+In this paper, we focus on developing quantifiable proxies for local specialization.
+We then apply them, together with variants of these partitioning methods, to a variety of image classification networks.

-There exists a body of research for developing more modular networks which either have distinct architectural building blocks \citep{alet2018modular, parascandolo2018learning, goyal2019recurrent} or are trained in a way that promotes modularity via regularization or parameter isolation \citep{kirsch2018modular, de2019continual, filan2021clusterability}.
-Yet in machine learning, it is more common to encounter networks whose architecture and training are not guided by considerations of modularity.
+There exists a body of research for developing networks which either have distinct architectural building blocks \citep{alet2018modular, parascandolo2018learning, goyal2019recurrent} or are trained in a way that promotes modularity via regularization or parameter isolation \citep{kirsch2018modular, de2019continual, filan2021clusterability}.
+Yet in machine learning, it is more common to encounter networks whose architecture and training are not designed to separate the computation of sub-tasks.
 For example, in computer vision, networks are generally trained end-to-end with all of the filters in one layer connected to all filters in the next.
-Do such networks nonetheless develop modularity?
+Do such networks nonetheless exhibit local specialization?
 There is some evidence for this.
-For example, by methodical manual investigation, \citet{cammarata2020thread} discovered modular subnetworks which perform human-explainable subtasks such as car detection via neurons which detect different car parts.
-More scalably detecting modularity in networks would help us to extend our understanding of their learning dynamics and to expand our interpretability toolbox by suggesting an additional level of abstraction beyond single-neuron methods.
+For example, by methodical manual investigation, \citet{cammarata2020thread} discovered sub-networks which perform human-explainable sub-tasks such as car detection via neurons which detect different car parts.
+More scalably detecting local specialization in networks would help us to extend our understanding of their learning dynamics and to expand our interpretability toolbox by suggesting an additional level of abstraction beyond single-neuron methods.